Red Circle

 "KUH!"

-He claws at the Lamia's coil, choking on his own weight.
+He claws at the tightening coil, choking as his own body weight works against him.

 SNAP.

-"Oh my, I killed him," she whispers, surprised at herself.
+"Oh my, I killed him," she whispers, sounding more startled than triumphant.

 She hands Megan her phone.

-"My girlfriends will be SO JEALOUS when I show them I really killed a human in Dawn!"
+"My girlfriends will be sooo jealous when I show them I really killed a human in Dawn!" the Lamia says, visibly excited now.

 Click.

-Megan hands back the phone and sprints after Alan.
+Megan hands the phone back without comment and immediately sprints deeper into the club after Alan.

 "THANK YOUUU!
-I'LL ADD YOU IF I CAN FIND YOUR PAINSTA!" the Lamia calls after her.
+I'LL ADD YOU IF I CAN FIND YOUR PAINSTA!" the Lamia shouted.

 ---